hms-dbmi/dseqr/README.md

 sudo docker load < drugseqr_latest.tar.gz
 rm drugseqr_latest.tar.gz

-# init new example app by running container
-# use your user id so that
+# init new example app by running container with your user id (should be 1000)
+# shiny-server will run as user docker (also userid 1000)
+# doing this allows both host and container to read/write without permission issues
-# host:container mounted volume in order to persist example app folders that are created inside the container
+# we mount host:container volume in order to persist example app folders that are created inside the container
 sudo docker run --user $UID --rm \
   -v ~/srv/shiny-server:/srv/shiny-server \
   drugseqr R -e "drugseqr::init_drugseqr('example')"